cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 ▶ **[View code](https://github.com/cjolowicz/docker-incremental-build-example/commit/1cfa80e)**

-Docker Compose assumes that only a single Dockerfile needs to be built for every service.
-How do you build a shared intermediate image using Docker Compose?
+Docker Compose only builds a single image for every service, but these images are derived from a common base image.
+How do you ensure the base image is rebuilt any time the services are?

-Getting Docker Compose to build the base image is possible by adding a service for it at the top of the Docker Compose file:
+Getting Docker Compose to build the base image is possible, but it involves adding a service for it at the top of the Docker Compose file:

 {{< highlight yaml "hl_lines=3-5" >}}
 version: "3.7"